 A: Yes, you absolutely can.
 If you overwind, you’re risking damaging the more fragile internal components of your watch, such as jewels.
 This can put stress on your overall system, from the balances to the mainsprings, as well as the watch pieces themselves, like the hands and winding mechanism.
 Overwinding can be done, and it can wreak serious havoc.

 As far as customizing goes, it’s a rarity these days.
-Generally, you’re just going to see watchmakers create a finish product and sell it.
-You can find custom small shops around the world that will make unique watch bodies, all the way down to the amount of jewels used, but it’s going to require some research, locating and a lot more money.
+Generally, you’re just going to see watchmakers create a finished product and sell it.
+You can find custom small shops around the world that will make unique watch bodies, all the way down to the number of jewels used, but it’s going to require some research, locating and a lot more money.

-Not Getting Regular Service - Most amaetuer pocket watch collectors don’t know how the intricate systems work, or they don’t repair/replace them properly.
+Not getting regular Sservice - Most amateur pocket watch collectors don’t know how the intricate systems work, or they don’t repair/replace them properly.
 To avoid issues, nip the biggest maintenance issue right away: don’t let it be sedentary.

 A: They don’t really matter for structural purposes (we’ll discuss durability a bit in the next section), but they do affect the size and depth of your pocket watch.
 Plates house all of the internal working components of your pocket watch; here are the three different types used: